Optimization & Regularization

 Quiz: Bang for Your Buck

-Question 1: True or False: The cost of performing a gradient update using a batch size of \(2\) is twice the cost of a batch size of \(1\).
+Question 1: True or false: The cost (duration) of performing a gradient update using a batch size of \(2\) is twice the cost of a batch size of \(1\).

 Question 2: The standard error of the mini-batch gradient estimate (which characterizes the precision of the gradient estimate) can be written as: